-Unresolved negative issues also causes strife.
+Unresolved negative issues also cause strife.
 For example, I became offended by the words on an anniversary card my wonderful husband gave me.
 The card reminded me of an unresolved painful issue with my first husband.
 Unfortunately, I allowed the offense to get into my heart and control my feelings, and I became miserable and said hurtful things.
 When I dealt with the negative issue with my first husband that caused me to be offended, then I could resolve my offense and live in peace.
 To become free from the control of our past negative heart issues and painful memories, I invite you to visit my website and read my short book: 1–Healing Begins by Transforming Painful Memories

 As soon as we recognize we do not have peace, we should ask if we are offended.
 When we become offended, we enter the fight-or-flight mode.
 The fight-or-flight stress response stimulates the lower brain and we enter survival mode.
 Survival mode stops us from thinking rationally about the situation, which is why relationships dissolve quickly.
 You know you are in survival mode when you become upset when a goal or expectation is not met.
 If you see yourself losing control of your emotions, walk back your emotions and ask, why am I upset?
 Why is this important to me?
 What is my part in this disagreement or unexpected negative situation?
 What solution do I need for a win/win?
 What am I willing or not willing to do?
 Consider if the concern causing you to lose peace is within your circle of influence.
 If it is not, then let it go or pray about it.
 These are only suggested questions to help you think rationally and not reactively.

 Think about the last argument you were in or the last time you were frustrated.
 Using the definition of an offense, which is a resentment, hurt feeling, or displeasure from (fill in the blank), can you identify what you or the other person was offended about?
 As you may have already figured out, being offended is the single most destructive force in any relationship.
-But, once you discover the cause of the offense then you can work to solve it.
-My book called “Hope for Complete Healing” on my website identifies many causes for offense and the solution.
-I encourage you to read it so you can have stronger relationships.
+But once you discover the cause of the offense then you can work to solve it.
+My short book called “Hope for Complete Healing” on my website identifies many causes for offense and the solution.
+I encourage you to read it so you can love well and have stronger relationships.

 1) Always stay in forgiveness and do not hold grudges.
 Expect that your partner/spouse/friend will let you down and may not meet your expectations from time to time.
 Being offended blocks love, kindness, peace, joy, and patience.